 Rustic, elegant and handmade are some of the words that capture the feeling of Sundance Mountain Resort.
 Only an hour from Salt Lake International Airport, the skiing resort that Robert Redford built has a log cabin feel.
 Compared to its neighboring Utah resorts, Sundance has a cozy, nestled quality, yet there’s plenty of room.
 Its 42 runs across more than 450 acres still pack in 2,150 vertical feet and the spectacular snow of Utah.
-It's simply first class, and considered one of the top rated ski resorts in the United States.
+It's simply first

 One of the highlights of Sundance is the Mount Timpanogos ridgeline.
 Located on the scenic Alpine Loop Road, Sundance ski resort offers dramatic scenery and abundant wildlife to both downhill skiers and riders.
 From the Sundance Nordic Center, you'll likely encounter wild turkeys milling about on the walk back to your cabin.